abchi1994/TTT-Server-/README.md

 For new ttt house game

 If using on a new computer.
 Server requires:
-Python 2.7
+Python 2.7,
-WebApp2 (outside of AppEngine)
+WebApp2 (outside of AppEngine),
 TinyDB

 https://webapp2.readthedocs.io/en/latest/tutorials/quickstart.nogae.html